Homeboy Sandman: Career

-Homeboy Sandman revitalized his acclaimed Anjelitu EP, by releasing the Anjelitu Deluxe which included two new tracks as well as Aesop Rock’s instrumentals from the project.
-In 2022, Rhymesayers released all three of Homeboy Sandman and Aesop Rock’s Lice albums on digital streaming platforms.
-Homeboy Sandman’s Deca-produced eleventh studio album “Still Champion” was released on November 11, 2022 following the pair’s 19-stop co-headlining tour.
+Homeboy Sandman revitalized his acclaimed Anjelitu EP, by releasing the Anjelitu Deluxe which included two new tracks as well as Aesop Rock's instrumentals from the project.
+In 2022, Rhymesayers released all three of Homeboy Sandman and Aesop Rock's Lice albums on digital streaming platforms.
+Homeboy Sandman's Deca-produced eleventh studio album “Still Champion” was released on November 11, 2022, following the pair's 19-stop co-headlining tour.
 “Still Champion” reached #24 on the iTunes Hip-Hop charts and Riff Magazine included the project in their top 20 Hip-Hop albums of 2022.

+Homeboy Sandman collaborated with Oakland-based nonprofit organization Oakstop Alliance on the album “Royalty Summit,” released on December 23, 2022.
+Royalty Summit is the debut release from Oakstop Alliance’s Oakland Resident music initiative.
+Homeboy Sandman was planning the west coast run for his There In Spirit Tour when longtime friend and Oakstop Alliance Executive Director Damon Johnson pitched him with the concept.
+The 12-track album was recorded over 3 days in Oakland as a residency collaboration between Homeboy Sandman, and over 20 Oakland musical artists and professionals.
+On Christmas Day in 2022, Homeboy Sandman announced the debut full-length release for his label Dirty Looks, titled “12 Days of Christmas & Dia De Los Reyes.”
+Homeboy Sandman rolled out one song from the project each day until the full album’s release on January 6, 2023.

+In August 2023, Homeboy Sandman connected with New York beatmaker Mono En Stereo–whom the emcee collaborated with on past albums Kool Herc: Fertile Crescent and Dusty–for his studio album “Rich” released via Dirty Looks.
+The album garnered critical attention from Pitchfork, Vibe Magazine, HipHopDX, and more.
+Homeboy Sandman later released "I Can't Sell These Either" in November 2023, continuing the "I Can't Sell These" mixtape series started in 2022.
+At the 2024 Summer Olympics in Paris, Homeboy Sandman's song "The Carpenter" was used during the Women's Breaking Finals in the Japan vs. Netherlands battle.
+Homeboy Sandman released his studio album Rich II in 2024.
+Later that year, he followed up with a mixtape Nor Can These Be Sold At Least By Me accompanied by a surprise EP Turns Out I Can Sell A Few Of These After All.

+Homeboy Sandman released Rich 2.5 in January 2025, a deluxe album that combined Rich and Rich II along with four remixes.
+Following that, he released collaborative EP's Dancing Tree with Illingsworth, Corn Hole Legend with yeyts., and Manners with Brand the Builder.

 Personal life

 Del Villar's father and mother were born in the Dominican Republic and Puerto Rico respectively.
 His father boxed as a heavyweight before becoming an attorney.

 He graduated from the University of Pennsylvania with a Bachelor of Arts degree and went on to accept a scholarship to attend law school before dropping out to focus on music.